The following professionals lent their expertise to this article:

 Audria M. Edwards Scholarship Fund

-This scholarship is for gay, lesbian, bisexual, transgender, Queer, or Intersex students or those with an LGBTQI parent who has lived in the State of Oregon or Skamania, Clark, Cowlitz, or Wahkiakum Counties in the state of Washington.
+Available to gay, lesbian, bisexual, transgender, Queer, and Intersex students, as well as those with an LGBTQI parent.
+Must have been a resident for at least one year in the State of Oregon or in Skamania, Clark, Cowlitz, or Wahkiakum Counties in the state of Washington.

 BHW Women in STEM Scholarship

-BHW offers this scholarship to women pursuing undergraduate or master’s degrees in science, engineering, technology, or mathematics.
+Sponsored by the BHW Group, this scholarship is open to women pursuing undergraduate and master’s degrees in science, engineering, technology, or mathematics (STEM).
 U.S. citizens and international students studying in the United States are welcome to apply.
-Funds are sent directly to the winner’s school.

 Amount: $3,000

-The Colin Higgins Youth Courage Award is for LGBTQ+ students 25 and under who have overcome discrimination and/or adversities, prompting them to get involved with activism.
+The Colin Higgins Youth Filmmaker Grants are for LGBTQ+ students 25 and under who have overcome discrimination and/or adversities, prompting them to get involved with activism.
 To apply, submit a short film to the San Francisco International LGBTQ+ Film Festival.

 Amount: $15,000